Cedric Badolo

-Cedric Badolo (born 4 November 1998) is a Burkinabé professional footballer who plays as a midfielder for Sheriff Tiraspol.
+Cédric Badolo (born 4 November 1998) is a Burkinabé professional footballer who plays for Slovak club Spartak Trnava as an attacking midfielder.

 Club career

 FK Pohronie

 Badolo made his Fortuna Liga debut for Pohronie in the club's premier first division match against Slovan Bratislava on 20 July 2019 at Mestský štadión.

 He scored his first goal for Pohronie after a pass from Peter Mazan in a match against iClinic Sereď.
 Badolo's goal was the winning one of the 2:1 game of Pohronie.

 Sheriff Tiraspol

 On 9 February 2022, Sheriff Tiraspol announced the signing of Badolo.
+On 4 January 2025, Sheriff announced that Badolo had left the club.